WICG/turtledove/FLEDGE_k_anonymity_server.md

 Beyond FLEDGE there are also plans to use k-anonymity thresholds in [shared storage](https://github.com/WICG/shared-storage).
-The shared storage `selectURL` API will require that the returned URL meets a k-anonymity threshold.
+The shared storage `selectURL` API may require that the returned URL meets a k-anonymity threshold.
 Other browser features, like [`start_url` parameters for progressive web apps](https://github.com/w3c/manifest/issues/399), might benefit from applying k-anonymity thresholds as well.